archangel2006/DeepFin/README.md

 ## 🔹 Project Overview

 We are building an **AI-driven unified platform** to predict fish catch by species and fishing zones, while linking it with oceanographic parameters such as **temperature, salinity, chlorophyll, and currents**.
-Our goal is to create a **scalable and accessible system** that can support scientists, policymakers, and fishers in making sustainable decisions.
+The goal is to create a **scalable and accessible system** that can support scientists, policymakers, and fishers in making sustainable decisions.

 ---

 ## 🔹 Key Elements

-- **Integration**: Bringing together fisheries catch data (FAO) with oceanographic datasets (SAU) and leaving scope for future biodiversity/eDNA modules.
+- **Integration**: Combines fisheries catch data (FAO) with oceanographic datasets (SAU) and keeps room for future biodiversity/eDNA modules.
-- **Prediction & Visualization**: Applying ML/statistical models (**XGBoost, Prophet, regression**) to forecast catches and display **“Safe-to-Fish Zones.”**
+- **Prediction & Visualization**: Uses ML/statistical models (**XGBoost, Prophet, regression**) to forecast catches and highlight **“Safe-to-Fish Zones.”**
-- **Scalability**: Modular backend that allows quick ingestion of new data sources.
-- **Usability**: Intuitive dashboard with maps, time-series plots, alert banners, and data downloads.
-- **APIs & Docs**: REST APIs for predictions and data inputs with proper documentation.
+- **Overfishing Alerts**: Flags catches above sustainable thresholds for decision support.
+- **Scalable & Modular**: Designed to easily include new data sources in the future.
+- **User-Friendly**: Visualizations of trends, ocean parameters, and risk indicators.

 ---

 ## 🔹 Our Approach

-- Began with **species-wise catch prediction** using Sea Around Us landings.
+- Started with **species-wise catch prediction** using Sea Around Us landings.
-- Incorporated **oceanographic correlations** (SST, salinity, chlorophyll, currents) from FAO and synthetic datasets where needed.
+- Linked **oceanographic correlations** (SST, salinity, chlorophyll, currents) from FAO and synthetic datasets.
-- Added **overfishing risk alerts** to flag catches above sustainable thresholds.
+- Implemented **risk alerts** for overfishing conditions.
-- Designed **visualizations** that combine predictions, ocean parameters, and risk indicators.
+- Designed **visual outputs** combining predictions, ocean parameters, and alerts.
-- Left room for **future expansion** with molecular/biodiversity (**eDNA**) modules.
+- Left room for **future integration** of molecular/biodiversity (**eDNA**) modules.

 ---

 ## 🔹 Datasets

-- **Sea Around Us – India EEZ Data** – Marine catch and effort data for India’s Exclusive Economic Zone (EEZ).
+- **Sea Around Us – India EEZ Data** – Marine catch and effort data for India’s Exclusive Economic Zone.
 - **Food and Agriculture Organization (FAO)** – Annual global capture production data.
-- **Synthetic Data** – generated where real features are unavailable.
+- **Synthetic Data** – Created for missing features to simulate real-world scenarios.

----